nod-ai/pytorch/ZoomNotes.md

 - Add RCCL
 - Determine rocBLAS determinism requirements as far as config and versions (necessary to throw determinism errors when appropriate)

+Note on error in test suite: `RuntimeError: t.use_count() <= 1` This error is thrown in the `test_parallel_cow_materialize_error` test in the torch device type tests because of many parallel references being held on the same tensor.
+This will only throw in debug mode.
+I think we can ignore this since this same error is thrown on the CPU backend in debug mode, and passes in release.